wzdlc1996/HugoSource/content/Artic/physics/qMachineLearning/index.md

 As quantum tech comes into our sight, a new type of data now is needed to be considering.
 Classical data is encoded by classical physical systems and its values are deterministic at each stage of processing.
 The information we touch in the daily life are all classical data, like this report, logical variables by whether voltage in the wire of computer is greater than a threshold or not, and much other analog data.
 Quantum data is encoded by quantum systems.
 Like the entities in the Hilbert space(the state of qubit), such data is quiet different from the classical one especially in the read/write rule.
 By the high representability of digits, we can still simulate the quantum data on classical computer.
 But since the dimension of Hilbert space (amounts of quantum variables) are exponential to the number of classical variables, this approach is incapably expensive.

 Another aspect of the figure above is the type of algorithm.
-It is not only means the software we handle the data, but also the hardware we used to realize the program.
+It is not only means the software we handle the data, but also the hardware we used to implement the program.
 This part contains the storage and processing.
 The former is qubits and quantum gates, which has been proved to be universal to simulate any quantum system and their evolution, just like the classical bits and classical gates.
 However, the quantum nature of qubits makes it possible to handle quantum data with polynomial scaling cost(if we can prepare and hold the qubits as easy as we do for classical bits in the sense of scaling).
-The algorithm or software is the analog of the classical algorithm and programs running on the classical computer.
+The latter concept (processing), i.e. algorithm or software, is the analog of the classical algorithm and programs running on the classical computer.
 There are two paradigms for quantum algorithm, one can be represented as the combination of a set of quantum gates,  while the other way is based on the adiabatic theorem ([wiki/Adiabatic-quantum-computation](5)).
 These two approaches has been proved to be equivalent ([D.Aharonov 2005](6), [H.Yu 2018](7)).

 # Quantum Speedup for Classical Machine Learning

+Quantum computing has been proven significantly more powerful than classical machine on certain problems.
+In the past decades, the theory about hardware (architecture) of quantum processor and software (algorithm) on quantum computer have been rapidly developed.
+Though currently, there are still experimental issues as barriers between us and large scale quantum computer, the theoretical preparation for applying quantum technology on machine learning has been sort of made.
+In this section, we focus on the quantum speedup for classical machine learning, i.e., the outperformance of quantum algorithm in the field of classical machine learning.

 ## Essential Techs for Applied Quantum Computing

+There are two essential technologies required in quantum machine learning.
+One is the **quantum Random Accessible Memory**, which is usually mentioned as the hardware, and the other is the **quantum linear algebra algorithms** in software level.
+The former might be suspected to be essential, since there are actually many quantum machine learning algorithms that is free from qRAM.
+Recently, some new approaches have been studied for handling classical data in a quantum machine like quantum embedding ([S. Lloyd 2020](8)) and quantum feature map ([V. Havlicek 2018](9)).
+However, as a generic I/O layer of quantum machine learning, it is still valuable to discuss it mathematical here.

 ### Quantum I/O: qRAM

+In classical machine learning, we store the dataset as $N$ $d$-vectors of $\{x_i\}_{i=1}^N$ where $x_i = (x_i^1,\cdots,x_i^d) \in\mathbb{R}^d$.
+The **quantum Random Accessible Memory(qRAM)** allow us to handle the data on a quantum computer just like we do on classical computer with RAM.
+Mathematically, qRAM implements the map of ([C. Ciliberto 2017](10))

+$$
+\{x_i\}_ {i=1}^N \mapsto \ket{x} = \sum_{}
+$$

 ### Quantum Linear Algebra